felgueres/exceedance_probabilities/README.md

-# Applied Statistics in Solar Energy: Invest on P90.
+# Applied Statistics in Solar Energy: Why invest on P90?

 This post goes through the underpinnings of Exceedance Probabilities and the benefit solar energy developers and enthusiasts alike stand by knowing the basics.